Stay tuned for the 2025 Pet Food Processing Exchange agenda, coming Spring 2025.

 As interest in US pet food and treats grows internationally, American companies are gaining new distribution opportunities.
 Learn about the top markets for US pet food and treat exports and discover how US processors can prepare themselves to expand their reach around the globe.

 How is the evolving demographic of pet parents shaping the future of the pet food industry?
-In this session, we’ll explore key trends, backed by industry data, to reveal how these shifts are influencing the development, marketing, and distribution strategies of pet food companies.
+In this session, we’ll explore key trends, backed by industry data, to reveal how these shifts are influencing the development, marketing and distribution strategies of pet food companies.

 *2025 Pet Food Processing Exchange conference sessions and speakers subject to change.